Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 2 Corinthians 9:6-8 (NKJV)

-2 Corinthians 9:7 teaches that Christians should give as they have decided in their heart, not grudgingly or of necessity.
+2 Corinthians 9:7 teaches that Christians should give as they decide in their hearts.
+They should not give grudgingly or out of necessity.

 And 2 Corinthians 9:8 declares that God will bless us so we can generously support ministry work.